getify/Functional-Light-JS/apC.md

 ## Bonus #2: fasy

-FP iterations (`map(..)`, `filter(..)`, etc) are almost always modeled as synchronous operations, meaning we eagerly run through all the steps of the iteration immediately.
+FP iterations (`map(..)`, `filter(..)`, etc.) are almost always modeled as synchronous operations, meaning we eagerly run through all the steps of the iteration immediately.
 As a matter of fact, other FP patterns like composition and even transducing are also iterations, and are also modeled exactly this way.

 But what happens if one or more of the steps in an iteration needs to complete asynchronously?
 You might jump to thinking that Observables (see Chapter 10) is the natural answer, but they're not what we need.